 Pioneered in Texas nearly a decade ago, highly portable and efficient LNG fueling systems for drilling rigs has reached a mature level of development.
 Turnkey services for fueling, regasification, and storage are readily available for operators.
-Boasting 50% or more cost reduction that diesel fueled rigs is difficult to turn down for many companies.
+Boasting 50% or more cost reduction that diesel-fueled rigs is difficult to turn down for many companies.
 Permanent LNG systems have smaller footprints than their conventional equivalents and conversions for equipment are relatively simple.
-The safety record of LNG, a colorless, odorless, non-corrosive, and non-toxic fuel is without peer.
+The safety record of LNG, a colourless, odourless, non-corrosive, and non-toxic fuel is without peer.
 Increases of infrastructure and transportation continue to make LNG fueled drilling rigs more accessible to upstream producers.

 Engine fuels, engines, and drilling rigs themselves are at the fore of producing the world’s energy supply through highly planned, complex projects which aim to operate as efficiently and effectively as they are able.
 Thorough exploration reveals the precise requirements for a site, whether onshore or offshore.
 Regardless of location, drilling rigs and their components are continually improving in design and operating practices.

-Often these operations are technology heavy and pioneering in nature, constantly seeking to push the envelope of their exceptional capabilities further.
+Often these operations are technology-heavy and pioneering, constantly seeking to push the envelope of their exceptional capabilities further.
 Developing engines fueled by natural gas is the next logical step towards improving these goals.
-LNG fueled drilling rigs, in particular, offer increasingly significant advantages as global infrastructure for LNG becomes more plentiful, agile, and inexpensive.
+LNG fueled drilling rigs, in particular, offer increasingly significant advantages as a global infrastructure for LNG becomes more plentiful, agile, and inexpensive.
 Continual discoveries of vast natural gas fields and the growing ability to economically produce unconventional resources all but ensures LNG as the emerging, dominant choice for fueling production operations well into the future.